dword1511/onewire-over-uart/README.md

 ### Software

 Type `make` to get `lsow` and `digitemp_evil` compiled.
-To build for Windows under Linux, try installing `mingw` and then type `make OS=Windows_NT CC=i686-w64-mingw32-gcc-posix`.
+To build for Windows under Linux, try installing `mingw-w64` and then type `make OS=Windows_NT CC=i686-w64-mingw32-gcc-posix`.
-Remember to `make clean` before and after switching targets.

 lsow is a tool that list devices on a onewire bus connected to a USB to UART converter.
 Simply type something like `lsow /dev/ttyUSB0` (or something like `lsow COM0:` under Windows) and it will show device IDs found on the bus.

 digitemp\_evil is a demonstration program that reads temperature values from DS18S20/DS18B20/DS1822 onewire digital temperature sensors.
 Type `digitemp_evil /dev/ttyUSB0` and read IDs and values.
-Sometimes after powering up DS18B20 will give something like 85°C, you will just need retry.
+It will wait for conversion to complete, which usually takes around 0.75 seconds.

 ![Terminal Output](docs/dte.png "digitemp\_evil's output")

+Alternatively you can use `digitemp_DS9097` in the `digitemp` package as mentioned by *vbranimir*.